JacekDubikowski/build-your-own-framework/readme.md

    If you are not aware of *Records* please check the [link](https://docs.oracle.com/en/java/javase/14/language/records.html).

    You may have noticed the strange type [*TypeMirror*](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/lang/model/type/TypeMirror.html).
-   It represents a type in Java language (literally language, as this is compile time thing).
+   It represents a type in Java language (literally language, as this is a compile-time thing).

 ##### Step 5 - writing definitions

 ###### How can I write Java source code?

-To write Java code during annotation processing, you can use anything to be honest.
+To write Java code during annotation processing, you can use anything, to be honest.
 As long as you end up with *CharSequence*/*String*/*byte[]* you are good to go.

-In the examples you may find in the Internet, it is popular to use *StringBuffer*.
+In the examples you may find on the Internet, it is popular to use *StringBuffer*.
-To be honest, I find it inconvenient to write any source code like that.
+Honestly, I find it inconvenient to write any source code like that.
-There is better solution available for us.
+There is a better solution available for us.

-[JavaPoet](https://github.com/square/javapoet) is library for writing Java source code using JavaAPI.
+[JavaPoet](https://github.com/square/javapoet) is a library for writing Java source code using JavaAPI.
-I am not goint to write much about it right now, as you will see it in action in the next section.
+I am not going to write much about it right now, as you will see it in action in the next section.

 ###### Missing part of BeanProcessor

 Getting back to *BeanProcessor*.
-Some part of the file were not revealed yet.
+Some parts of the file were not revealed yet.
 Let us get back to it:

 ```java
     private void writeDefinition(Dependency dependency) {
         JavaFile javaFile = new DefinitionWriter(dependency.type(), dependency.dependencies()).createDefinition(); // 1